How to stop worrying about money and start living when you are a complete worrywart?

 In the US the 401k and/or a Roth IRA provides for tax efficient savings.

 Having money you can access as soon as you get hit with an unexpected bill is such a relief.

 No need to worry about how to pay such a bill, you have the cash you can pay it.

-When life throws you curve balls having that emergency cash will help you deal with whatever the problem is without stressing about the money side.
+When life throws you curve balls having that emergency cash will help you deal with whatever the problem is without stressing about the financial side.

 Your rainy day fund should be $/£1000 to start.

-And ideally you want to work up to 3/6 months living expenses in case you get the ultimate curve ball and lose your job.
+And ideally you want to work up to 3-6 months of living expenses in case you get the ultimate curve ball and lose your job.